 - Maintain non-revenue water below 8% on a three year average.

-Saving water is easy for customers to do.
-The conservation ideas presented here are easy to do and will save you money as well as save water.
+Saving water is easy to do.
+These ideas will save you money as well as save water.

 The City of Bremerton is a member of the Partnership for Water Conservation, whose mission is to actively engage the Puget Sound region in conservation efforts generating measurable water savings that support communities, provide long-term economic benefits and protect watersheds by helping to sustain necessary flows in rivers and streams.
 For more information on how you can conserve water, visit www.wateruseitwisely.cm.